Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Best for Coffee Education: amã Stays and Trails (Tata Coffee), Pollibetta and Gonikoppal

 Tata Coffee runs one of India's largest coffee operations.
-The amã bungalows, Woshully, Glenlorna, Pollibetta, and Taneerhulla, are restored planter's homes on working commercial estates, operated under IHCL (the Taj group).
+The amã Stays bungalows, Woshully, Glenlorna, Pollibetta, and Taneerhulla, are restored planter's homes on working commercial estates, operated under IHCL (the Taj group).
 The advantage is not the heritage architecture, though that is genuinely impressive.
 It is that you are staying on a commercial coffee operation at industrial scale, with structured plantation tours, cupping sessions, and, during harvest, the chance to watch pulping at a volume a family estate cannot show you.

 Rate: ₹15,000 to 25,000 per night (~$180 to $300) depending on bungalow and season.
 Timing note: visit October to February.
 Outside the harvest window, the coffee experience is dormant and you are paying luxury rates for atmosphere.
 The blossom season in March and April, when white flowers scent the entire estate, offers a different kind of beauty at sometimes lower prices.